dimag0g/Aquaria/README.md

 Currently, the game only works with joy-cons attached.
 Alternative controllers (keyboards, mouses, etc.) might work but weren't tested.

+Default keys (which can be changed in the game options) are:
+- A - Primary Action (sing/shoot)
+- B - Secondary Action (swim boost)
+- Y - Roll
+- X - Revert to song form
+- L - Look around
+- R - Open map
+- ⊖ - Escape
+- ⊕ - Quit game
+- D-PAD / L-stick - navigate

 [4] TODO
 --------

 Here's a list of known bugs / missing features, approximately in order of priority.
 Don't bother reporting those as issues.

-- crash on game saving
 - broken world map display
-- hang when skipping cutscenes
+- game hangs when skipping cutscenes - skippin cutscenes disabled
-- crash when using dpad right arrow
 - no support for wireless controllers / touchscreen
 - no support for mods
 - crash on exit
 - no support for docked mode
-- no support for demo version support
+- no demo version support
 - no locale support